hoteljuliet/SPEL/README.md

 5. Filtering - the DSL can set a field in the Context (for example "_collect") that the Process Function pivots on to collect the event or not.
 6. ML Model Inference generation -

-Other common use cases can also be config-drive by a DSL:
+Other KCommon use cases can also be config-drive by a DSL:
 1. Keying - the DSL can drive a [KeySelector](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/api/java/functions/KeySelector.html), allowing for complex and flexible key-generation logic.
 2. Join -
 3. Reduce -